cloudscribe/sample-to-do/README.md

 ## Points of Interest Illustrated in this solution

 * Organizing feature code into class libraries and using the main web application primarily as a composition root where everything gets wired up.
-* How to keep Entity Framework data access code and migrations in a sepoarate class library
+* How to keep Entity Framework data access code and migrations in a separate class library
 * How to [generate migrations](/src/acme.ToDo.Data/README.md) when the EF code is in a separate class library
 * How to automatically apply EFCore migrations during application startup, see Program.cs in the web app
 * How to keep views in a separate class library so you can easily change to different views in the future (ie using bootstrap 4 now but what if something else comes along in the future)